gandersen101/spaczz/README.md

     ('55555-1234', 20, 23, 'ZIP', (1, 0, 0))
     ('USA', 25, 26, 'GPE', (0, 0, 0))

+    Token Matches:
+    ('Converg', 34, 35, 'BAND')
+    ('Protet the Zero', 36, 39, 'BAND')

+We see in the example above that we are referencing some custom attributes, which are explained below.

+### Custom Attributes

+Spaczz initializes some custom attributes upon importing.
+These are under spaCy's `._.` attribute and are further prepended with `spaczz_` so there should be not conflicts with your own custom attributes.
+If there are spaczz will force overwrite them.

+These custom attributes are only set via the spaczz ruler at the token level.
+Span and doc versions of these attributes are getters that reference the token level attributes.

+The following `Token` attributes are available.
+All are mutable except `spaczz_types`:

+- `spaczz_token`: default = `False`.
+Boolean that denotes if the token is part of an ent set by the spaczz ruler.
+- `spaczz_types`: default = `set()`.
+Set that shows which matchers produced ents using the token.
+- `spaczz_ratio`: default = `None`.
+If the token is part of fuzzy-phrase-matched ent, will return fuzzy ratio.
+- `spaczz_counts`: default = `None`.
+If the token is part of regex-phrase-matched ent, will return fuzzy counts.
+- `spaczz_details`: default = `None`.
+Placeholder for token matcher fuzzy ratio/counts.
+To be developed.
+Will return 1 if the token is part of a "fuzzy"-token-matched ent.

+The following `Span` attributes reference the token attributes included in the span.
+All are immutable:

+- `spaczz_span`: default = `False`.
+Boolean that denotes if all tokens in span are part of an ent set by the spaczz ruler.
+- `spaczz_types`: default = `set()`.
+Set that shows which matchers produced ents using the included tokens.
+- `spaczz_ratio`: default = `None`.
+If all the tokens in span are part of fuzzy-phrase-matched ent, will return fuzzy ratio.
+- `spaczz_counts`: default = `None`.
+If all the tokens in span are part of regex-phrase-matched ent, will return fuzzy counts.
+- `spaczz_details`: default = `None`.
+Placeholder for token matcher fuzzy ratio/counts.
+To be developed.
+Will return 1 if all the tokens in span are part of a "fuzzy"-token-matched ent.

+The following `Doc` attributes reference the token attributes included in the doc.
+All are immutable:

+- `spaczz_span`: default = `False`.
+Boolean that denotes if any tokens in the doc are part of an ent set by the spaczz ruler.
+- `spaczz_types`: default = `set()`.
+Set that shows which matchers produced ents in the doc.

 ### Saving/Loading

-The SpaczzRuler has it's own to/from disk/bytes methods and will accept cfg parameters passed to spacy.load().
-It also has it's own spaCy factory entry point so spaCy is aware of the SpaczzRuler.
-Below is an example of saving and loading a spacy pipeline with the small English model, the EntityRuler, and the SpaczzRuler.
+The `SpaczzRuler` has it's own to/from disk/bytes methods and will accept `cfg` parameters passed to `spacy.load()`.
+It also has it's own spaCy factory entry point so spaCy is aware of the `SpaczzRuler`.
+Below is an example of saving and loading a spacy pipeline with the small English model, the `EntityRuler`, and the `SpaczzRuler`.

 ```python